qfwc258/circuidipity/content/2014-04-01-youtube-dl.rst

 ``--audio-quality "0"``
     set a value between 0-9 (lower equals better) for VBR or assign a specific bitrate (default is 5|128K)

-Reload the config and extract audio from an online video:
+Reload the config and extract audio from an online video ...

 .. code-block:: bash